-Since Ragdolls are large cats, you will need a larger sized litter box, so make sure to do your research before buying one because your Raggie might not fit in it.
-Be sure to clean this regularly, as all cats are very hygienic and a neglected litter box can lead to reluctance to use it.
+Since Ragdolls are large cats, you will need a larger-sized litter box, so do your research before buying one because your Raggie might not fit in it.
+Also, be sure to clean this regularly, as all cats are exceptionally hygienic, and a neglected litter box can lead to reluctance to use it.

 #6 Like all cats, they have a few genetic disorders to look out for.

 All cat breeds, just like humans, can be predisposed to different cat health issues, regardless of how insistent a breeder is about a lack of defects in their line.
-While it is important to do a little research on a breeder and ask about the incidence of health problems, it’s also good to be generally aware of some of the health issues Ragdolls can be prone to:
+So while it is essential to do a little research on a breeder and ask about the incidence of health problems, it’s also good to be generally aware of some of the health issues Ragdolls can be prone to:

 - FIP (feline infectious peritonitis) – All cats can get this horrible disease.
-Unfortunately, there aren’t really reliable ways to test for or treat FIP, but the risk can be reduced through good nutrition, a clean environment and keeping current on vaccinations – so check out a cattery/breeder for all of these things.
+Unfortunately, there aren’t reliable ways to test for or treat FIP, but the risk can be reduced through good nutrition, a clean environment, and keeping current on vaccinations – so check out a cattery/breeder for all these things.

 - Hypertrophic cardiomyopathy – This genetic heart disease can be screened for through a DNA-based test.

-Ragdolls are generally pretty healthy, but if you are considering adopting one, it’s important to be educated on what health problems they are at risk for.
+Ragdolls are generally pretty healthy, but if you are considering adopting one, you must first be educated on what health problems they are at risk for.